Stefeezy/QF-Final/README.md

 This was written in Jupyter Lab, so I reccomend it.
 My professor convinced me of its usefulness for data oriented tasks.
 I've commented in each cell, highlighting the process going on.

-The code is definitely not perfect, but it and other submissions throughout the course secured my an A+.
+The code is definitely not perfect, but it runs.
+It and other submissions throughout the course secured me an A+, put I know I could have done better.
 It was one of my first times working with matplotlib and pandas.